 When you are in Winterhaven, you'll notice that it is more blue-collar than most other communities in America.
 0.00% of Winterhaven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Winterhaven is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Winterhaven who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Winterhaven is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Winterhaven does not have a public transit system used by locals to get to and from work.

 Winterhaven is an extremely ethnically-diverse town.
 The people who call Winterhaven home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Winterhaven, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Winterhaven residents report their race to be Native Hawaiian.
 Important ancestries of people in Winterhaven include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.